zjerath/NASA-GEOS-Build/README.md

 Included are definition files for building GEOSfvdycore and GEOSgcm in both Docker and Singularity

 # Docker
-Docker images built using ubuntu, gcc, and openmpi Images can be pulled from zjerath at hub.docker.com
+Docker images built using ubuntu, gcc, and openmpi <br />
+Images can be pulled from zjerath at hub.docker.com

 # Singularity
-Singularity images build with ubuntu and intel
+Singularity images build with ubuntu and intel <br />
 Images can be pulled from zjerath using Bootstrap: library

 # Additional
-OS, compiler, and library versions used can be viewed in versions.sh For additional or updated info email matthew.thompson@nasa.gov
+OS, compiler, and library versions used can be viewed in versions.sh <br />
+For additional or updated info email matthew.thompson@nasa.gov